tuckergs/smb2-relmod/README.md

 BonusList.hs lets you specify which stage ids constitute bonus levels.
 Make sure you inject genasm/shortBonusList.asm before you use it!
 See the simpleBonusList.bonus.txt for a sample config for it

+VariousMod.hs currently lets you change the theme ids.
+See sampleVarConfig.var.txt for a sample config

 The sources for most of the files have instructions about how to use them, or at least will tell you the usage if you run them with no arguments

 ## Assembly files